karlic/MikoNeoDriver/Documentation/MikoNeoBoardProtocol.md

 -->

 ## Example game sequence (taken from Miko iPhone app <-> board interaction)
 **NOTE: a lot of the interaction is not yet listed below.
+(Even the commands are not complete.)
 If you need it, open MikoNeoBoardBLETraffic.pcapng in Wireshark**

 1.d4 c6 2.Bf4 c5 3.e3 d5 4.Nf3 Nf6 5.Nbd2 Bd7 6.Ne5 c4 7.Be2 Be6 8.c3 Nh5 9.Qa4+ Qd7 10.Nxd7 g6 11.Nf6+ Kd8 12.Qe8# {1-0}